Small Medium at Large

 Don’t you just love it?
 A huge thanks to Megs McIsaac for the incredible original art.
 There’s also a little bonus and even more exciting news: there will finally be a sequel.
 It’s called SMALL MEDIUM TAKES CHARGE and it is out now.
 There is a teaser in the back of this updated version of SMALL MEDIUM AT LARGE.

-Ebooks are available instantly and directly from me using this direct link (all formats) or at the following retailers: Kobo, Google Play, Apple Books, Barnes & Noble and Amazon.
+Ebooks are available from the following retailers: Kobo, Google Play, Apple Books, Barnes & Noble and Amazon.

 Get your copy of SMALL MEDIUM TAKES CHARGE: